dfuenzalida/code-sandbox/README.md

 ## Requisites

 * Docker and the `groovy` image from Docker Hub
-* Java 11 JDK or newer
+* Java 8 JDK or newer (JDK 11 or newer recommended)
 * Leiningen

 ## First time setup